krstffr/matryoshka/README.md

 // Do this on the client.
 For example on startup.
 Meteor.startup(function () {

+    // This is the current way of doing extremely insecure loginRequirement
+    // Be warned: this really won't secure your app, especially not on the server/methods Matryoshka.requireLogin(true);

     // This will create a nestable type called "nestableDoll" which is createable from the GUI Matryoshka.nestables.addType({ name: 'nestableDoll', createable: true });